DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-pay-and-benefits.md

 Or it might be an extra responsibility attached to your job role, for example, being the head of department.

-Depending on your responsibilities, you could earn up to an extra £15,690.
+Depending on your responsibilities, you could earn up to an extra $salaries_tlr_max$.
 Your school will determine how much you receive.

 <a name="career-progression"></a>